Rationality properties of complex representations of reductive p-adic groups: Introduction

 \begin{theorem} \textup{(see Corollary \ref{cor:5.7})} \begin{enumerate} \item Every complex elliptic representation in $\mcR'_G$ can be realized over $\OQ$.
-In particular every essentially square-integrable $\C G$-representation whose central character takes values in $\OQ^\times$ can be realized over $\OQ$. \item $\mcK'_{G,\temp} (ar)$ equals $\mcK_{\OQ G,\temp}(ar)$ and $\mcK'_G (ar)$ equals $\mcK_{\OQ G} (ar)$. \end{enumerate} \end{theorem}
+In particular every essentially square-integrable $\C G$-representation whose central character takes values in $\OQ^\times$ can be realized over $\OQ$. \item $\mcK'_{G,\text{temp}} (ar)$ equals $\mcK_{\OQ G,\text{temp}}(ar)$ and $\mcK'_G (ar)$ equals $\mcK_{\OQ G} (ar)$. \end{enumerate} \end{theorem}

-For semisimple $p$-adic groups Theorem \ref{T2} says, in various ways, that the elliptic part of $\mcK_G$ or $\mcK_{G,\temp}$ is the same for representations over $\C$ and over $\OQ$.
-For reductive $p$-adic groups, this holds true because we restricted to $\mcR'_G$.\\
+For semisimple $p$-adic groups (or more generally reductive $p$-adic groups with compact centre), Theorem \ref{T2} says, in various ways, that the elliptic part of $\mcK_G$ or $\mcK_{G,\text{temp}}$ is the same for representations over $\C$ and over $\OQ$.
+Moreover this elliptic part is stable under Gal$(\C / \mQ)$.
+For reductive $p$-adic groups, all this holds true because we restricted to $\mcR'_G$.\\

 The second general goal of the paper is to show that well-known classes of $\C G$-representations are stable under the action of Gal$(\C / \mQ)$.
 It is clear from the definitions that the classes of irreducible representations and of cuspidal representations are stable under Gal$(\C / \mQ)$.
-Clozel showed that the same holds for square-integrable representations, when char$(F) = 0$.
-We generalize his result to elliptic (virtual) $\C G$-representations, without restrictions on the characteristic of $F$.
+Clozel showed that the same holds for square-integrable representations (when char$(F)=0$), but his proof was never worked out.
+We provide a different proof and we generalize his result to elliptic (virtual) $\C G$-representations, without conditions on char$(F)$.

-\begin{theorem} \textup{(see Theorem \ref{Cl} and Corollary \ref{thm:5.7})} \begin{enumerate} \item The set of essentially square-integrable $\C G$-representations is stable under $\Gal (\C / \mQ)$. \item The set of elliptic $\C G$-representations is stable under $\Gal (\C / \mQ)$. \item The spaces $\mcK_G (ar)$ and $\mcK'_G (ar)$ are stable under $\Gal (\C / \mQ)$. \end{enumerate} \end{theorem}
+\begin{theorem} \textup{(see Theorem \ref{Cl} and Corollary \ref{thm:5.7})} \begin{enumerate} \item The set of essentially square-integrable $\C G$-representations is stable under $\Gal (\C / \mQ)$. \item The set of elliptic $\C G$-representations is stable under $\Gal (\C / \mQ)$. \item The spaces $\mcK_G (ar)$ and $\mcK'_G (ar) = \mcK_{\OQ G} (ar)$ are stable under $\Gal (\C / \mQ)$. \end{enumerate} \end{theorem}

 We made the classes of representations in Theorem \ref{thm:1.3} into sets by considering the objects up to the isomorphism.
+When char$(F) > 0$ and $G$ is semisimple, Theorem \ref{thm:1.3}.(1) is claimed in \cite[Theorem 4.2]{CiHa}.
+The authors of \cite{CiHa} sketch an argument, but their proof is still forthcoming.\\